 Kids start learning multiplication in second grade, and division in third grade.
 These math concepts get more advanced as time goes on.

-- 10 What maths should a 10 year old know?
+- 5 What math should a 7 year old know?

-At what age should a child know multiplication tables?
+At what grade should a child know their multiplication tables?